nkgithub01/FTCRoverRuckus/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1) use the testing branch for all untested code

-2)once you test the code and think it works properly, merge the testing branch with the master branch
+2)once you have tested the code and think it works properly, merge the testing branch with the master branch